MostafaAnter/Weather_application/README.md

 ### Dependency injection with Hilt ###
 - Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in our project.

-### Load and display paged data ###
-- The Paging3 library provides powerful capabilities for loading and displaying paged data from a larger dataset.

 ### Enable AppCenter Pipelines ###
 - Support CI so i can check different stages like build and run unit test before merge any branch to master branch.